Study at one of our top universities

 Universities of applied sciences

-Academic universities focus almost completely on theoretic education.
-You will do a lot of scientific research and are expected to do a lot of your work independently.
-Having said this, we do have to point out that more and more universities are incorporating more interactive tutorials besides the more one-sided lectures.
-Besides unlocking a lot of the more cognitively-oriented jobs in society, a degree from an academic university is also an important stepping stone if you want to become a scientific researcher.
+Academic universities focus almost completely on theoretic education; this type of education isn’t geared towards one specific job.
+You will do scientific research and are expected to do a lot of your work independently.
+We do have to point out that more and more universities are incorporating more interactive tutorials besides traditional lectures.
+Besides unlocking a lot of the more abstract jobs in society, a degree from an academic university is foremostly an important stepping stone if you want to become a scientific researcher.

-A degree from a research university is often seen as a higher accolade than a degree from a university of applied sciences, but it is more accurate to say that the two are simply different.
+A degree from a research university is often seen as being more impactful than a degree from a university of applied sciences.
+This is not correct.
+It is more accurate to say that the two are simply different.
 If you want to practice law or be a psychologist, you'll be better off with a degree from an academic university; if you want to be a music therapist or a teacher at a primary or secondary school, you're better off with a degree from a university of applied sciences.
 There are also a lot of subjects that are taught at both types of universities (business, communication, etc.).
 For these subjects, your choice of university type should concern whether you would prefer a more theoretical or a more practical perspective on your chosen field.